Exploration Systems Design (Systems Engineering), MS

 Astrophysics, Data Science, Earth Science, Instrumentation, Machine Learning, Sensors, Systems Engineering, approved for STEM-OPT extension

 Its distinct curriculum combines science applications with engineering knowledge and skills through engineering and science courses focused on Earth science, space science and astrophysics.
-The concentration trains students to design the next generation of large projects and space missions for exploration of the Earth, space and the universe.
+The concentration trains you to design the next generation of large projects and space missions for exploration of the Earth, space and the universe.

-This program may be eligible for an Optional Practical Training extension for up to 36 months.
-This OPT work authorization term may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.
+This program may be eligible for an Optional Practical Training extension for up to 24 months.
+This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.

-The OPT extension only applies to students on an F-1 visa and does not apply to students completing the degree through ASU Online.
+The OPT extension only applies to students on an F-1 visa and does not apply to students completing a degree through ASU Online.

-This program allows students to obtain both a bachelor's and master's degree in as little as five years.
-It is offered as an accelerated bachelor's plus master's degree with:
+This program is offered as an accelerated bachelor's plus master's degree with:

-Acceptance to the graduate program requires a separate application.
-Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
+Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.

 30 credit hours including the required capstone course (SES 511)